News, Events and Awards

 Kamal Shlbei exquisitely defended his dissertation, "Sadra and Hegel on the Relationship Between Essence/Existence & Subject/Object".
 Our best wishes to Dr. Shlbei as he returns home to Libya!

-Martin Krahn recently received a DAAD Intensive Language Course Grant and will be studying at the Goethe Intsitut in Berlin from June 3rd to August 3rd!
+Martin Krahn earned a DAAD Intensive Language Course Grant!
+He will be studying at the Goethe Intsitut in Berlin from June 3rd to August 3rd.

 |Congratulations to Becky Vartabedian, recipient of the Charles S. Dougherty Philosophy Graduate Student Teaching Award for 2011-12.|